deliton/idt/README.md

 ## Getting Started

-The quickiest way to get started with IDT is running the simple "run" command.
-Just write in your facorite console something like:
+The quickest way to get started with IDT is running the simple "run" command.
+Just write in your favorite console something like:

 ```console
 user@admin:~$ idt run -i apples
 ```

 This will quickly download 50 images of apples.
-By default it uses the duckgo search engne to do so.
+By default it uses the duckgo search engine to do so.
-The run command accept the following options:
+The run command accepts the following options:

 | Option | Description |
 | ----------- | ----------- |